CCodeCommunity/Codify/README.md

 ### Commands planned for the future
 - `cc!bj`: Blackjack
 ### Experimental commands that already exist
 - `cc!dbtest <text>`: This command was set to test the connection to the database by storing a message per user in the database, leaving the field empty will make the bot send back the text you previously stored in the database.
+(Command disabled, because it's no longer needed)

 ## How to install